Lab Overview

 Proteins – Key to Developing New Disease Therapies

 Understanding proteins – around 20,000 – that control many biological processes is critical in researching disease therapies.
-The Moritz Lab’s Eric Deutsch with the University of San Diego is developing a database of human proteins that have been deeply characterized, allowing researchers worldwide to freely share, find, access and reuse data on currently 17,000 and eventually all proteins.
+The Moritz Lab’s Eric Deutsch, with the UC San Diego, is developing a database of human proteins that have been deeply characterized, allowing researchers worldwide to freely share, find, access, and reuse data on currently 17,000 and eventually all proteins.

 Infectious Disease Research